Safatreza/Wildlife-Movement-Profiler/Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/usage_and_comments.md

 ## 8. Troubleshooting
 - **No data on dashboard?**
   - Ensure `python Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/dashboard/app.py` is running and the dashboard is open in your browser at [http://localhost:8050/](http://localhost:8050/).
-  - For dummy mode, ensure you are opening the correct HTML file.
+  - For dummy mode, ensure you are opening the correct HTML file or using the localhost quick launch method above.
   - Refresh the dashboard page if needed.
   - Check your terminal for errors or warnings.
   - If port 8050 is in use, stop any other process using it or change the port in `dashboard/app.py`.